jakemcc/jakemccrary.com/source/_posts/2021-07-20-improve-your-tests-by-picking-better-constants.markdown

 ```

 It is great that these tests exist but they could be clearer.
-They are readable but you kind of have to work a bit understand what is happening.
+They aren't terrible but you have to work a bit understand what is happening.

 When reading `(= "2" (config-value config "b" :dev))`, what does `"2"` represent?
 What does `"b"` mean?
-You have to either keep `config` in your memory or keep glancing up in the file to recall what value it holds.
+You have to either keep the value of `config` in your brain or keep glancing up in the file to recall what it is.

 This isn't great.
 This adds cognitive overhead that doesn't need to be there.